Plan changes during Medicare open enrollment and Medicare Advantage open enrollment: Key takeaways

 But what if you already have a Part D plan that you like?
 You still need to pay attention to the options that are available during open enrollment, and any changes that apply to your current plan for the coming year.

 Your plan’s premium will likely change for the coming year, and the benefit design of your plan – including the deductible, copays, and coinsurance – could also be changing.
-(The maximum allowable deductible for Part D plans generally increases each year, so keep an eye out to see if your plan’s deductible will be increasing; the maximum allowable deductible is $415 in 2019 and will be $435 in 2020.)
+(The maximum allowable deductible for Part D plans generally increases each year, so keep an eye out to see if your plan’s deductible will be increasing; the maximum allowable deductible is $435 in 2020.)
 Your plan’s formulary, and the formularies of the other plans available in your area, could be changing too.

 And your own medical circumstances might be different from last year, which is just as much of a consideration.
 I know this because I’ve seen it firsthand: